YuanQiiii/web/docs/笔记/归档/language/psychology_statistics.md

   - **When the approximation is good**

-    - Rule of thumb for when approximation of Binomial by normal is “reasonably good”:
+    - Rule of thumb for when approximation of Binomial by normal is "reasonably good":

        npq≥5